rixiobarrios/react-testing-jest-enzyme/readme.md

 We should be good to write our first tests!

 ## What is Test Driven Development?
+Test driven development is a development strategy where you
+1. Write the tests first
-Test driven development is a development strategy where you write the tests first and then your code second.
-The tests should fail first, then you should write the minimum code necessary to make that test pass, then refactor to make the code cleaner.
+2. Watch the tests fail
+3. Write the minimum code necessary to make that test pass, then refactor to make the code cleaner.

 Then the cycle starts again with a new test!
 We will be using test driven development today.
 [Here](https://www.madetech.com/blog/9-benefits-of-test-driven-development) is an article about the benefits of test driven development.

 ## We Do: Hello World
 Today, we will be building a couple of small projects in React.
 Let's create a components folder to store them.